We’re almost finished with our 2020 Schedule – Check Back Oct 1 for more!

-This year we’re running a fast paced loop around the Pacific.
+This year we’re again running a loop around the Pacific.
 We’ll sail from San Diego to Ensenada and Guadalupe Island before sailing the transpac route to Oahu.
-From there we’ll loop south, almost to the equator, visiting Palmyra, Fanning, and Kiritimati before returning to Oahu.
+From there we’ll loop south, almost to the equator, visiting Palmyra, Fanning, the Phoenix Islands, and Kiritimati before returning to Oahu.
 Then back through the Great Pacific Garbage Patch, the North Pacific Gyre, to Victoria, Seattle, and Vancouver.
 From Vancouver, it’ll be back down the coast to San Francisco to end the 2019 season.
-This season we’re offering three voyages with science focus.
-Dr. Mary Looney will be aboard providing educational content on Pacific Voyager and Pacific Explorer, and on our trip through the North Pacific Gyre we will be collecting micro-plastic samples with our onboard manta trawl.
-Our remaining voyages are focused on sailing, learning, and exploration – although, as always, our ecological mindset will be incorporated into all our trips.
+Our 2020 voyages are focused on sailing, science learning, and exploration – although, as always, our ecological mindset will be incorporated into all our trips.

 Eric and Shanley have more than 185,000 nautical miles at sea between them from the Arctic to the Southern Ocean, and have sailed Sea Dragon throughout the Atlantic and Pacific for the last six years.
 They are enthusiastic teachers, extremely safety focused, and have a strong track record of providing a great experience to their guest crew.
 Both Eric and Shanley are medically trained; working with an on-shore team of doctors to take care of any medical emergencies efficiently and effectively.